carlosloureda/zoom-mentor-meeting-uploader/README.md

    > We will listen for the "moved" event as it is the event fired when the mp4 file is renamed
    > The script will print the final folder when the recorded is finished rendering

+3. Upload folder to Drive
+   - You need the API_KEY for drive and the Google API Key
+   - You need to have the folder for zoom meeting apps created and pass it to the scriptÇ:
+     - If there is a folder for that student, the script will upload the folder to that folder
+     - If there isn't a folder for that student.
+   - It will get the sharable link for the .mp4 file so we can paste it on the google forms

 ## Ideas for the script